Singapore Eat: Ah Huat Hokkien Prawn Mee (阿发福建面) @ Bukit Batok West

 - 2 min read

-Ah Huat Hokkien Prawn Mee (阿发福建面) is a food stall serving hokkien prawn mee as its signature dish in Punggol.
+Ah Huat Hokkien Prawn Mee (阿发福建面) is a food stall serving Hokkien prawn mee as its signature dish in Punggol.
 It opened a new stall in Foodgle Hub (福哥) below Block 451 in Bukit Batok West.
-Aside from hokkien prawn mee, the stall also serves popular dishes like fried kway teow, fried oyster omelette and fried rice with selection of add-ons as desired.
+Aside from Hokkien prawn mee, the stall also serves popular dishes like fried kway teow, fried oyster omelette and fried rice with selection of add-ons as desired.

 Ah Huat Fried Rice (阿发炒饭) is another specialty dish of Ah Huat with its own unique style.
-The rice is fried with egg, prawns and shreds of fried / roasted pork in some red sauce and added with chopped spring onion and a sunny-side-up egg with a beautiful orangish yolk.
+The rice is fried with egg, prawns and shreds of fried / roasted pork in some red sauce and added with scallion and a sunny-side-up egg with a beautiful orangish yolk.
 The fried rice has similar wok aroma, nice mix of textures and mild sweet-savoury with mellow flavour of char siew sauce.

 Social Media: